 A police team had handed over primary accused Patras, 18, to the FIA’s cybercrime wing on Friday afternoon for interrogation.
 The FIA had also summoned Sajid Masih, 24, to the headquarters for questioning after Patras said during investigation that he had shared the sacrilegious image with his cousin on Facebook.

 Earlier this week, an FIR [First Information Report] was registered with the Shahdara Town Police Station under Section 295-C of the blasphemy law against Patras.
 The complainant Hafiz Muhammad Awais had alleged that Patras had posted a sacrilegious photo on Jan 16, 2018, on a Facebook group named “Paaglon Ki Basti”.

-According to the video statement shared by Advocate Aneeqa Maria, a critically injured Sajid stated: “They [FIA officials] called me to the headquarters to record my testimony.”
+According to a video statement obtained by Pakistan Today, a critically injured Sajid stated: “They [FIA officials] called me to the headquarters to record my testimony.”

 “They took my mobile phone for examination and later started beating me.
 When I asked them what my fault was, they responded haughtily that ‘we are beating you because you are the cousin of prime accused.’”